tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

   - Bootstrap aggregation - each tree is trained on a random sample of the data
   - Feature randomness - each tree is trained on a random subset of features
 - Hyperparameters to tune:
-  - Number of trees (numTrees in MLLib, n_estimators in sklearn)
+  - Number of trees (numTrees in SparkML, n_estimators in sklearn)
-  - Max depth (maxDepth in MLLib, max_depth in sklearn)
+  - Max depth (maxDepth in SparkML, max_depth in sklearn)
-  - Max bins (maxBins in MLLib,  Max number of bins for discretizing continuous features)
+  - Max bins (maxBins in SparkML,  Max number of bins for discretizing continuous features)
-  - Max features (featureSubsetStrategy in MLLib, max_features in sklearn)
+  - Max features (featureSubsetStrategy in SparkML, max_features in sklearn)

 ```python
 rf = RandomForestRegressor(labelCol="price", maxBins=40)